 The top 10 percent of earners took more than half of the county’s total income in 2012, the highest level recorded since the government began collecting the relevant data a century ago, according to an updated study by the prominent economists Emmanuel Saez and Thomas Piketty.
 The income share of the top 1% of earners in 2012 returned to the same level as before both the Great Recession and the Great Depression, just above 20 percent, while the average female worker earned $1,775.00 less than she earned in 2007.
 The middle class is flat-lining fast,as the typical household made $51,017 last year, the same as it did in 1988, a quarter century ago.

-Unions membership is down from roughly 35% or the private workforce in the 1970’s to less than 7% today, and 52,000 American factories have closed in America because they’ve been sent overseas by large corporations and their top shareholders can make squeeze out the most profit from paying slave wages, and of course, they could care less about the strength and vitality of the American economy, or the quality of life of their fellow Americans.
+Unions membership is down from roughly 35% of the private workforce in the 1970s to less than 7% today, and 52,000 American factories have closed in America because they’ve been sent overseas by large corporations and their top shareholders can make squeeze out the most profit from paying slave wages, and of course, they could care less about the strength and vitality of the American economy or the quality of life of their fellow Americans.

 Senator Bernie Sanders explains it best: “We have the most unequal distribution of wealth and income of any major country on earth, and more inequality than at any time period since 1928.
 The top 1 percent owns 42 percent of the financial wealth of the nation, while the bottom 60 percent own only 2.3 percent.
 One family, the Walton family of Wal-Mart, owns more wealth than the bottom 40 percent of Americans.
 In terms of income distribution in 2010, the last study done on this issue, the top 1 percent earned 93 percent of all new income while the bottom 99 percent shared the remaining 7 percent.